mathislegros/mathislegros/README.md

 experimental data to guide the rational design of lipid nanoparticles (LNPs) for mRNA delivery.

-## What I'm aiming for
+## Research interests

-My longer-term interest is in computer-assisted drug design, particularly for targets where data is scarceand experimental iteration is expensive.
+My longer-term interest is in computer-assisted drug design, particularly for targets where data is scarce and experimental iteration is expensive.
 I see untapped potential in modeling synthetic accessibility earlier in the design loop, and in integrating translational constraints before they become bottlenecks.